alanbbond/virtualnasfic2020/nasfic-history.md

 ![](/assets/images/2017-opening.jpg)

+_GoHs & chair at opening ceremonies (Jan & Tyrell Gephardt)_

 In short, it was a lot better than we expected such a small con to be.
-We got chances to actually meet the Guests of Honor, the panels were interesting (with a limited schedule, they wisely avoided what we call "the drunk panels"--late-night, supposedly funny panels that tend to flop), the trip to Arecibo was great (and a *lot* cheaper than a commercial tour!), and our biggest complaint was the lack of choice of reasonably priced restaurants within 15 minutes' walk of the convention. _\~Evelyn C. Leeper_
+We got chances to actually meet the Guests of Honor, the panels were interesting (with a limited schedule, they wisely avoided what we call "the drunk panels"--late-night, supposedly funny panels that tend to flop), the trip to Arecibo was great (and a _lot_ cheaper than a commercial tour!), and our biggest complaint was the lack of choice of reasonably priced restaurants within 15 minutes' walk of the convention. _\~Evelyn C. Leeper_

 ![](/assets/images/2017-arecibo.JPG)

+_Fans at Arecibo observatory (Kevin Roche)_

 Wednesday night, went out to the bar with friends, old and new.
 The El Psycho Deli, a dive bar with drinks whose names shock for the sake of shock.
 A ward against those more timid souls capable of being shocked.
 The night was sticky and dark.
 We huddled underneath a ceiling fan for shelter.
 We took over the outside porch, pouring forth through the bar windows.
 Friday night.
 A live band played.
 A Cube Libre sweated under the spotlight.
 Smiles all around.
 Fans infected by the driving salsa rhythms.
 Some on the floor.
 Others huddled around the sides, laughing in groups. _\~Christopher Hensley_

 ![](/assets/images/2017-starfleet-selfie.jpg) ![](/assets/images/2017-coqui.jpg)

+"You have not seen 'Star Trek: until you have seen it in the original Spanish." _\~George Mustafa, Starfleet Puerto Rico (picture by Tobias Buckell)_

+_Coqui astronaut art (Ray Van Tilburg)_

 Fans gathered by the pool for Closing Ceremonies, followed by the (now) traditional NASFiC chair dunking and “Wet Dog” party.
 Overheard: “I’ve never seen so many fans in bathing suits before!”

 ![](/assets/images/2017wetdog-2.jpg) ![](/assets/images/2017-splash-2.jpg)

+_Dunking of the conchair (Lisa Hertel)_